michail-tzoufras/LendingAtlas/README.md

 ```
 The code will report precision, recall, and f1-score for all 4 models.
 More detailed metrics are reported in the `output_figs` directory where the confusion matrices for all 4 models along with the ROC curve and the Precision-Recall curve are plotted.

 In `output_figs` the code will also show the T-distributed Stochastic Network Embedding (t-SNE) for each of the default embeddings.
 The color coding corresponds to the probability of default.
-The "Partner ID" is particularly prone to clustering between partners with high probability of default and those with low.
+The "Partner ID" is particularly prone to clustering between partners with high probability of default and those with low (image below).
 The "Town" feature is also shown for a few selected countries.
 Below, towns in Guatemala are shown on a background of other towns (towns with more than 200 loans) in the dataset.

 <p float="left">
   <img src="https://github.com/michail-tzoufras/LendingAtlas/blob/master/example_output/Partner%20ID_embedding_plot.png" width="400" />
   <img src="https://github.com/michail-tzoufras/LendingAtlas/blob/master/example_output/Guatemala_embedding_plot.png" width="400" />
 </p>

-Finally, the cosine similarity (most similar and most dissimilar) is shown for the "Lebanese LBP" (of the "Country Currency" feature).
+Finally, the cosine similarity (most similar and most dissimilar) is shown for the "Lebanese LBP".

 <p align="center">
   <img src="https://github.com/michail-tzoufras/LendingAtlas/blob/master/example_output/LebanesePound.png"